WEST AUSTIN VOLLEYBALL

 Each class will include stretches, warm-up drills, and teaching the game and the basic skills to new students while at the same time correcting and perfecting the technique of the more experienced players.
 Players will also have an opportunity to learn the rules of playing a match.
 This is a great opportunity to freshen up your skills prior to the league!!!!

-HCI Summer Volleyball Camps
+HCI Winter Volleyball Camps

-2nd - 8th 1:00 - 4:00
+6-8th 1:00 pm - 4:00 pm

 HCI members: $250